 Though reunification is the true goal of all foster placements, sometimes it is simply not in the child’s best interests to return to his or her original environment.
 When the situation comes to that point, the child’s parents’ parental rights are legally terminated.
 The DSS may seek kinship placement for the [waiting] children’s average ages…are frequently school-aged, 5 to 14 years old.
 Many of these children are part of a sibling group; those who are not are typically at least 8 years of age or older.”
 Only 30% of these waiting children will be adopted.

 One benefit of adopting from foster care in Virginia is that there is very little cost out of pocket.
 Medical exams, safety classes, and court filings are the main expenses, but these shouldn’t total more than $300 in most cases.
 These expenses may possibly be reimbursed after you finalize your child’s adoption.
-American Adoptions states that Virginia families may choose foster care adoption for a variety child, but in the end, if all other avenues have been explored, the child will become available for adoption.
 According to Connecting Hearts VA, “There are over 5,000 children in foster care in Virginia.
 Over 700 of these children are waiting for adoptive families.
 The children in care are from all cultural and socio-economic backgrounds.
 Virginians choose to adopt from foster care for a variety of reasons.
 Some families may have been foster parents of the child whose biological parents have had their right terminated.
 Some may not have a preference regarding age, race, gender, or special needs, and they desire to adopt a child who needs a home.
 Some families may not be able to afford other forms of adoption.
 Whatever reason a person may have for adopting from foster care, they must be able to provide a stable, loving environment for the child.
 Here is a list of agencies with the Commonwealth of Virginia with whom you may choose to work.

 You will also need to complete mandatory parenting classes, like PS-MAPP (Permanence and Safety-Model Approach to Partnerships in Parenting) or PRIDE (Parent Resources for Information Development and Education).
 PRIDE training teaches you basic knowledge about foster care and adoption, agency policies, and the roles of foster and foster-to-adopt parents.
 These sessions are designed to enhance your understanding of sensitivity to a foster child’s situation, needs, and feelings.
 It will also give you the tools you need to strengthen your parenting skills.